now is modern browser

 • Preheat the bed: A heated bed keeps the material warm and flexible during printing.

-Taking shrinkage into consideration, especially when printing large or dimensionally sensitive objects, will ensure your 3D prints come out sized correctly without defects.
+Taking shrinkage into consideration, especially when printing large or dimensionally sensitive objects, will ensure your 3D prints come outsized correctly without defects.

 shrinkage and warping in 3d printing